arivera12/OneLine/README.md

   - [x] CRUD (Create, Read, Update, Delete operations) (back and/or next)
   - [x] Data Views (Select single or multiple, back and/or next)

-## Let's talk about the benefits of the OneLine multi platform solution scaffolding robot
+## Let's talk about the benefits of Botoneline
 - Reduces and cuts development time and deliverables.
 - Reduces and cuts the numbers of developers or team.
 - Reduces and cuts development bugs or errors margin to or almost 0% (I have done myself a few dozen of projects without any bugs or errors of any class).